UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Power outages are primarily caused by weather events, equipment or wildlife damage, and high energy demand on the grid.

-To understand what happens during a power outage, it helps to know how the grid works.
-This vast, delicate ecosystem must constantly balance energy supply with real-time demand.
-When that critical balance is disrupted, automated safety mechanisms instantly trip to protect the broader infrastructure, effectively cutting off power to your home to prevent widespread damage.
-While the general mechanics are similar everywhere, restoration timelines will always vary by region and utility provider.
-The four main causes of these disruptions include:
+To understand what happens during a power outage, it helps to know how the broader energy grid actually works.
+When the energy supply and real-time consumer demand fall out of balance, automated safety mechanisms instantly trip to protect the infrastructure from widespread damage.
+The four primary causes of these unpredictable disruptions include:

-• Weather: High winds, lightning strikes, and heavy ice storms can snap power lines or blow vital fuses.
+• Weather: High winds, lightning strikes, and heavy ice storms can snap transmission lines or blow vital substation fuses.

-• Wildlife: Animals like squirrels or birds frequently come into contact with lines and short out transformers.
+• Wildlife: Animals like squirrels, snakes, or birds frequently climb onto transformers, causing short circuits.

-• Grid Overload: Unprecedented energy demand during extreme summer heatwaves or winter freezes severely strains the system.
+• Grid Overload: Unprecedented energy demand during extreme summer heatwaves or severe winter freezes can overwhelm the system’s capacity.

-• Equipment Failure: Aging municipal infrastructure at local substations can unexpectedly malfunction without warning.
+• Equipment Failure: Aging municipal infrastructure and degrading materials can unexpectedly malfunction without any prior warning.

-According to the U.S. Energy Information Administration (EIA), the average U.S. electricity customer experiences just over five hours of power interruptions per year, mostly due to major weather events.
+According to the U.S. Energy Information Administration (EIA), the average U.S. electricity customer experiences just over five hours of power interruptions per year, predominantly caused by major weather events.

 Infographic showing how a power outage affects heating, water, smart devices, and appliances.